 In the event of personal injury accidents, insurance claims can be made against the individual’s insurance policy, who was at fault.
 Most private insurance policies give victims one to two years to file a regular insurance claim which is nothing more than giving them information about the claimant and expenses.
-However, when a government entity, government employee or the government itself is responsible for the injuries, that falls under the California Tort Claims Act, otherwise known as the Government Claims Act.
+However, when a government entity, government employee or the government itself is responsible for the injuries, that falls under the Nevada Tort Claims Act, otherwise known as the Government Claims Act.
 This requires an injured person to give written notice to the responsible government entity within a set period of time or lose the opportunity to file a lawsuit and recover money damages potentially forever.
 So the major difference between a regular insurance claim and a government claim is that it is mandatory to present a written claim to the responsible government entity within a specified amount of time and the government entity must accept or reject the government claim.
 Most government claims must be presented within six (6) months of the injury or accident.

 In addition to a short timeline to file a government claim, government entities are also protected from suit for a variety of claims based on “sovereign immunity.”
 This means that a government entity is not liable for any injury caused by its employees or the government entity itself.
 There are some claims that are allowed against a government entity where a person can recover compensation for medical bills, loss of earnings and pain and suffering.
 Some claims allowed under the Government Claims Act are: